Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 **Explanation of why it worked:**
 The application takes the `default` parameter from the URL and injects it directly into the DOM using client-side JavaScript without any validation or sanitization.
 Since the content is inserted into the page and interpreted as HTML, the `<script>` tag is executed by the browser.
 This is a DOM-based XSS vulnerability because the attack payload modifies the DOM environment in the victim's browser, and the malicious script executes as a result of DOM manipulation rather than server-side reflection.

+**Explanation of why it failed at higher level:**
+At higher security levels, the application sanitizes user input before inserting it into the DOM.
+Dangerous characters and script tags are filtered or encoded, preventing injected JavaScript from executing in the browser.

+---